Chemotherapy's Effects on Organs and Body Systems

 Chemotherapy's effects on organs

 Chemotherapy causes no serious long-term problems for most people.
-In some cases, however, chemotherapy can cause permanent changes or damage to the heart, lungs, nerves, kidneys, and reproductive or other organs.
-Further, certain types of chemotherapy may have delayed effects, such as a second cancer that develops many years later.
+But in some cases, chemotherapy can cause permanent changes or damage to the heart, lungs, nerves, kidneys, and reproductive or other organs.
+Certain types of chemotherapy may also have delayed effects.
+For example, a second cancer may develop many years later.
 Discuss any long-term effects that may result from your treatment with your doctor.

 Chemotherapy's potential effects on the kidneys and bladder

-Some anticancer drugs cause bladder irritation or result in temporary or permanent damage to the bladder or kidneys.
-You may need to collect a 24-hour urine sample for laboratory evaluation, and your doctor may ask for a blood sample to evaluate your kidney function before you begin chemotherapy.
-Some anticancer drugs cause the urine to change color (orange, red, green, or yellow) or take on a strong or medicine-like odor for 24 to 72 hours.
-Consult your doctor to determine if the chemotherapy drugs you are getting will cause any of these side effects.
+Some anticancer medicines cause bladder irritation or result in temporary or permanent damage to the bladder or kidneys.
+You may need to collect a 24-hour urine sample to be looked at in a lab.
+Your doctor may ask for a blood sample to see how well your kidneys are working before you begin chemotherapy.
+Some anticancer medicines cause the urine to change color (orange, red, green, or yellow) or take on a strong or medicine-like odor for 24 to 72 hours.
+Talk with your doctor to find out if the chemotherapy medicines you are getting will cause any of these side effects.

-Drinking plenty of fluids will ensure good urine flow and help to prevent problems—especially if you are taking drugs that affect the kidney and bladder.
-In addition to water, juice, soft drinks, broth, and soup, you may include ice cream, Popsicles, and gelatin to increase fluids.
+Drinking plenty of fluids will help you have good urine flow and help to prevent problems.
+This is especially true if you are taking medicines that affect the kidney and bladder.
+In addition to water, juice, soft drinks, broth, and soup, you may include ice cream, Popsicles, and gelatin to get more fluids.
 Caffeine can act as a mild diuretic, but even coffee is better than no fluids.

-Because drugs can affect your kidney and bladder, be sure to let your doctor know immediately if you experience any of the following symptoms:
+Because medicines can affect your kidney and bladder, be sure to let your doctor know right away if you have any of the following symptoms: